vbousquet/libgdx-jbullet/README.md

 - Added setAngularFactor et setLinearFactor in order to enable 2D use along 3D use (see [here](https://play.google.com/store/apps/details?id=org.softmotion.fpack.lite); dice use 3D physics, Air Hockey and Passe Trappe use 2D physics).

+## Usage

+The work is too preliminary for a jar library.
+Just fork this repository and include the provided src folder in your build.

 ##License

 Copyright 2015